Low tech static websites

 unfortunately they do.

-This website has a carbon rating of A+.
 The email is hosted by a company whose servers are powered by renewable hydroelectricity.

 Relevant links: